PavlovVasil/scrapy-akordite/README.md

 # scrapy-akordite

 Moving an old spider into a new repository and finishing it.
 The Scrapy pipelines have been enabled, in order for the scraper to store the scraped data in an SQLite DB.
-There are roughly 1500 items that get scraped, each of which contains the chords for a popular pop song.
+The website is [this one](http://akordite.com/) There are roughly 1500 items that get scraped, each of then containing the chords for a popular pop song.
 The data would then be stored in Firebase, and be used in a newly recreated version of the website, which would use latest React.js, Material UI, and service workers, in order to be a PWA and offer fully functional offline user experience.

 ## How to run the scraper
 To restore the environment do the following: